The best free music-making software will allow you to compose and record music, without all the bells and whistles and costs of paid-for software.

 Klevgrand may not be a household name, but the Stockholm-based production company has certainly carved a name for itself with a slew of fine-sounding instruments featuring some rather esoteric interfaces.

 SyndtSphere is no exception, and is one of the more accessible software synthesizers out there.
-Loaded with over 70 presets, the big fun here is the way you can morph between sounds using a nifty sphere-like object at the centre of the app.
+Loaded with over 70 presets, the big fun here is the way you can morph between sounds using a nifty sphere-like object at the center of the app.

 More seasoned producers needn’t be be put off by the beginner-friendly feel; SyndtSphere has an impressive array of sounds lurking within.
 The unique morphing function allows for some rock-solid sound design, but you may find yourself playing around with it for ages before getting anything done.